megamattzilla/secure-deliver-optimize-genai/docs/class5/class5.rst

 ..
 Note::
    Ensure all pods are in **Running** and **READY** state where all pods count ready before proceed.

-Create nginx ingress resource for aigw processor to expose processor service to outside of K8S.
+Create an Nginx ingress resource to expose AIGW Processor service externally from the Kubernetes cluster.

 .. code-block:: bash